50 for 50 | 21-30

 Every hockey player starts somewhere and so many have the dream to make it to the top.
 One lucky 67’s Prospect won BIG during our inaugural game on December 29th.
 A minor hockey player from the Canterbury Minor Hockey Association won $500 for the next 5 years to go towards their minor hockey registration.
 The draw was a part of the 67’s 50th anniversary celebrations that wanted to give back to the Prospects community in a BIG way!
 Congratulations!

 Want to find out how you or your child can be part of the 67’s prospects program?
-Watch the following video to see how you can register.
+Visit the 67sprospects.com for more info.

 28. 67’s and Coach Tourigny call 67’s season ticket holders to wish them a happy holidays | December 22